Events and News

 The Belfer lectureship brings a recognized author to Dickinson to read and visit classes at Dickinson.
 Recent recipients include Ross Gay, Claire Vaye Watkins, Elyse Fenton, Susan Stewart, Tobias Wolff, and Rick Moody.

-This year's recipent will be Don Lee who will visit Dickinson on Monday, October 30 from 6:30-8:30 p.m. in Althouse 106.
-The acclaimed contemporary author will read from his new novel Lonesome Lies before Us.
+This year's recipent was Don Lee who visited Dickinson on Monday, October 30, 2017 from 6:30-8:30 p.m. in Althouse 106.
+The acclaimed contemporary author read from his new novel Lonesome Lies before Us.
 Mr. Lee is the award-winning author of Yellow, The Collective, Wrack & Ruin, and Country of Origin, and teaches Creative Writing at Temple University.
-Following the reading, he will sign copies of the novel.
-For more information on Don Lee, go to his web site at: http://don-lee.com (Co-sponsored with the Popel Shaw Center for Race & Ethnicity)
+For more information on Don Lee, go to his website.
+(Co-sponsored with the Popel Shaw Center for Race & Ethnicity)